numcommand/num/README.md

       The kurtosis, e.g. peakness or flatness.
 TODO.

   * interquartile-range, iqr, midspread, middle-fifty:
-       The interquartile range, which is quartile 3 - quartile 1.
+       The interquartile range, which is q3 - q1.

   * quartile-0, q0:
       Quartile 0, a.k.a. minimum.